 Supervisors are asked to advise students on at least one draft of their written work on the proviso that students hand in such a draft at least two weeks before the submission deadline.
 The individual identified as the main supervisor will be asked to submit a brief confidential report to advise the examiners of any special difficulties that arose during the project.
-Dissertations must not be published in advance of the final Exam Board meeting, as mandated by the University's Education Committee.
+Write-ups must not be published in advance of the final Exam Board meeting, as mandated by the University's Education Committee.
+Write-ups must also not be submitted or presented (i.e. as a poster or talk at a conference) for peer review before the student's viva examination takes place.
 After the examination, we inform supervisors of the mark awarded.
-Supervisors may request a copy of the dissertation from the student (please note that Biomedical Sciences students may lose access to their Oxford email address shortly after graduating).
+Supervisors may request a copy of the write-up from the student (please note that Biomedical Sciences students may lose access to their Oxford email address shortly after graduating).

 Dr R.J.
-Wilkins Director of Pre-clinical Studies 01865 285829 robert.wilkins@dpag.ox.ac.uk Director, Biomedical Sciences course Prof. H. Christian Associate Director of Pre-clinical Studies 01865 272161 helen.christian@dpag.ox.ac.uk Associate Director, Biomedical Sciences cours se Mrs K. Vreede Assistant Registrar 01865 285782 kirstie.vreede@medsci.ox.ac.uk Dr L. Van Broeck Senior Academic Administrator (Adm / Yr 3) 01865 285783 leen.vanbroeck@medsci.ox.ac.uk Mrs R. Greaney Academic Administrator (Adm / Yr 3) 01865 285788 rachael.greaney@medsci.ox.ac.uk
+Wilkins Director of Pre-clinical Studies 01865 285829 robert.wilkins@dpag.ox.ac.uk Director, Biomedical Sciences course Prof. C. Garland Associate Director of Pre-clinical Studies 01865 281119 christopher.garland@pharm.ox.ac.uk Associate Director, Biomedical Sciences course Ms J. Valentine Assistant Registrar 01865 285782 jo.valentine@medsci.ox.ac.uk Miss L. Taylor Senior Academic Administrator (Adm / Yr 3) 01865 285783 louise.taylor@medsci.ox.ac.uk Mrs R. Greaney Academic Administrator (Adm / Yr 3) 01865 285788 rachael.greaney@medsci.ox.ac.uk

-All students are required to make an oral presentation and discuss their project with examiners in week 1 of Trinity Term (24 April 2023).
+All students are required to make an oral presentation and discuss their project with examiners in week 1 of Trinity Term (28 April 2025).

-8. Medical students proceeding to the Oxford Clinical Course (Years 4-6) will have opportunities to return to their research project during their clinical studies if this is the mutual wish of the student and the supervisor.
+8. Biomedical Sciences students proceeding to the fourth year of the course may choose to conduct research in the same area during their Part C studies.
+They may have the same supervisor as for their Part B project if the supervisor is able and willing to offer a project.
+Medical students proceeding to the Oxford Clinical Course (Years 4-6) will have opportunities to return to their research project during their clinical studies if this is the mutual wish of the student and the supervisor.
 In Year 4 students undertake a 4-week Special Study Module which presents a very good opportunity for them to continue their research.